thehackerwithin/physor2012/2-VersionControlLocal/Readme.md

 Step 3 : Commit some additional changes to the file

-Add some lines to your readme.rst file again.
+Add some lines to your readme.rst file again and commit it

      $ git commit -am "Here are some changes that will be reverted after other changes."
      [master 90c09df] Here are some changes that will be reverted after other changes."